Direct Answer

 Unlike Google Translate camera, the camera translation accuracy tool in Lens App translates visual text inside a multi-category scanner but not notarized or human-certified documents.

-When to use is camera translation accurate (and when not to)
+When camera translation is accurate enough—and when it isn’t

 Use it when